me314-lse/.github/profile/README.md

 ## First Week Office Hours

-The GTAs will hold office hours on Monday, Tuesday, and Wednesday of the first week of class in room CBG XXXX:
+To assist with any computational troubles early in the class, the GTAs will hold office hours on Monday, Tuesday, and Wednesday of the first week of class in room CBG XXXX:

 - Monday 14 July: XXX
 - Tuesday 15 July: 9-10am, 1-2pm, 5-6pm